prabhjyotdhanoa/DiscordNeocitiesBlog/README.md

+Check out my blog at prabd.com/blog
+(It uses this program!)

 So here's the general idea.
 I made a discord bot in Python that runs on my local computer and invited it to my personal server, It only reacts to messages in the "blog" text channel